-We sometimes serve homemade thin crust pizza as finger food at evening get-togethers too and this one would make fantastic finger food for any small party.
+We sometimes serve homemade thin crust pizza as finger food at evening get-togethers too.
+Obviously, this one would make fantastic finger food for any small party.

 Find my pizza dough recipe by clicking here.
 The dough makes sufficient for four, 14 inch thin crust pizzas.